Acute and Chronic Care Management

 Diabetes Management

-Diabetes is a chronic metabolic disease marked by elevated blood glucose due to insufficient insulin production, insulin resistance, or both.
-Uncontrolled diabetes can damage nerves, kidneys, eyes, and blood vessels.
-Type 1 results from autoimmune destruction of insulin-producing cells; Type 2 commonly stems from insulin resistance influenced by genetics, weight, and lifestyle.
+Diabetes is a chronic metabolic condition caused by insufficient insulin production or resistance.
+Without management, it can damage nerves, kidneys, eyes, and blood vessels.
+Type 1 is autoimmune; Type 2 is linked to genetics and lifestyle.

 What are common symptoms?